guettli/open-source-paas/README.md

 Dokku has three ways to operate: herokuish buildscripts, Dockerfiles, Docker-Images.

-First I though "herokuish buildscripts" are great, but maybe this mixes two things which don't belong together: Creating a container and running a container.
+First I thought "herokuish buildscripts" are great, but maybe this mixes two things which don't belong together: Creating a container and running a container.

 Multi-Host: No